I Live on Danger

-I Live on Danger is a 1942 film noir thriller film directed by Sam White and starring Chester Morris and Jean Parker.
+I Live on Danger is a 1942 American film noir thriller film directed by Sam White and starring Chester Morris and Jean Parker.

 Plot

 Jeff Morrell is an ambitious radio reporter.
 The news of the day is the prison release of gambler Eddie Nelson, who was the fallguy for a criminal named Joey Farr.

 While exclusively covering a ship's fire, Jeff falls for Susan Richards, and knows her to be Eddie's companion.
 It turns out she's Eddie's sister, not his girl, and Susan resents it when Jeff's reporting gets Eddie arrested and convicted on a new charge.

 District Attorney Lamber is in cahoots with the crooks.
 Farr tries to flee, and is tracked to a Pennsylvania coal mine.
 Jeff gets there first and manages to broadcast Farr's confession, then barely gets away when Farr sets off a blast of TNT.
 Susan loves Jeff for heroically rescuing her brother.